 - Those who are most successful in maintaining moderate drinking tend to have less severe problems and alcohol dependence.1

 People have an amazing ability for alcoholism self-help.
 More than one-third (35.9%) of adult alcoholics in the U.S. are now in full recovery.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) made the report.
+A federal agency (NIAAA) made the report.
 Its nation-wide research yielded the findings.

-The fully recovered individuals have no symptoms of either alcohol abuse or alcoholism.
+The fully recovered people have no symptoms.
+Neither of alcohol abuse or alcoholism.
 They either abstain from alcohol or drink in moderation.
 The vast majority achieved their success without any treatment or therapy of any kind.
 See Alcoholics Can Recover from Alcoholism & Drink in Moderation.

 The bottom line.
 Alcoholism self-help can be highly effective.